top of page

 In this paper, we systematically integrate the literatures on status and structural holes to develop a theoretical model of tertius iungens (TI) brokerage in creative projects.
 Our model contributes to the literature on structural holes in creative projects in four ways.
 First, it calls attention to the fact that the TI model, with its focus on coordinating diverse alters, explicitly raises issues of status differentiation in ways that other models of brokerage - such as the Tertius Gaudens (TG) - do not.
 Second, it explicitly accounts for the fact that TI brokerage in creative projects is not simply an event, but is rather a multi-staged process.
 Third, our model accounts for and explains the risks associated with brokerage strategies at each phase of the brokerage process; these risks stem from the uncertainty associated with convening diverse actors of different skill and rank together from across a structural hole.
 Fourth, we also explain how differences in status among a broker and their alters exacerbate or mitigate these risks.
 In so doing, we draw greater attention to the role that alters - and not just the broker - play in the dynamics of brokerage in creative projects.

-Hiatt, S., Coles, R., Foley, A. "Inequality and the Spirit of Capitalism: Social Capital and the Impact of Income Equality on Entrepreneurship"
+Coles, R., Foley, A., Hiatt, S., Sine, W. - "Inequality and the Spirit of Capitalism: Social Capital and the Impact of Income Equality on Entrepreneurship"

 Manuscript in preparation for submission